emrspecialistsamer/aws-lake-formation-workshop/website/content/60-advanced/601-emr-integration/_index.md

 <center><h3>Integration with Amazon EMR</h3></center>

 <div style="text-align: justify">
-    Beginning with Amazon EMR 5.26.0, you can launch a cluster that integrates with AWS Lake Formation.
-This feature is available in public beta (as of 02/10).
+    Beginning with Amazon EMR 5.31.0, you can launch a cluster that integrates with AWS Lake Formation.
-    <br/><br/>
 Integrating Amazon EMR with AWS Lake Formation provides the following key benefits:
     <ul>
         <li>Provides fine-grained, column-level access to databases and tables in the AWS Glue Data Catalog.</li>
         <li>Enables federated single sign-on to EMR Notebooks or Apache Zeppelin from your enterprise identity system that is compatible with Security Assertion Markup Language (SAML) 2.0.</li>